mindsphere/mindconnect-mqtt/README.md

 ```

+## Configuration Demo Video
+Below video can be referred for setup and installation of this example
+Demo

 ## Configuration Steps
 The configuration steps are based on the above flow chart.
 Each Flow chart block is explained in detailed manner.